Chartered Business Valuation Services

 Putting together a business valuation is a detailed and arduous task.
 If you are considering buying or selling a business, it is in your best interest to have your business appraised by a business valuation firm like Beacon Valuations.

-Valuation is as much art as science.
-Yet valuation is also a highly technical field.
+Business Valuation is as much art as science.
+Yet business valuation is also a highly technical field.
 The ability to judge which valuation method is best suited to a company’s needs and apply it to get an accurate picture of value requires experience and skill.
 Relying on a value determined by someone who doesn’t have this expertise can lead to unpleasant surprises.
 Get to know the basics of what goes into a good valuation report so you can make well informed decisions about your valuation needs.
 Independence is another important criterion.